kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 A GitHub release can be used as a provider repository if:

 * The release tag is a valid semantic version number
-* The components YAML, the metadata YAML and eventually the workload cluster templates are include into the release assets.
+* The components YAML, the metadata YAML and eventually the workload cluster templates are included into the release assets.

 See the [GitHub docs](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) for more information about how to create a release.